 Expertise: Financial institutions, international finance, finance and development, jurisdiction and choice of law, transnational law

-He received his J.D. from Yale Law School, an M.Phil in International Relations from Magdalen College, Oxford University, as a Rhodes Scholar, and his B.A., summa cum laude, with Honors in History, from Yale University.
+Barr received his J.D. from Yale Law School, an M.Phil. in international relations from Magdalen College, Oxford as a Rhodes Scholar, and his B.A., summa cum laude with honors in history, from Yale University.